gregsadetsky/blog/_posts/2026-07-26-doing-okayish-with-ai-at-the-ai-proof-competition.md

 It's good firstly (and obviously-ly) to realize that Nolen, Eliot, Henry and Frank did extraordinary work - and/but did make this contest the way it is - because AI ... can solve a lot of things (((and be absolutely useless))) quickly, especially _programming_-related things.

 Well... "linearly"-programming-related things!
-One-dimensionally-shaped-programmin-related-things!
+One-dimensionally-shaped-programming-related-things!
 The things that go top to bottom - those kinds, LLMs can be less bad at.
 The kinds that go 4 ways, less so.
 And so/because of this, _NEHR_ (their first names) chose to make people compete this year on/with/using a 2d esolang.
 2d esolangs, as many other things in life, are a whole [category](https://esolangs.org/wiki/Category:Two-dimensional_languages) of eso's.

 ---